Why You Need a New York Car Accident Lawyer

 It is often unclear exactly who was to blame for an accident, especially if you and the other driver have conflicting stories about what happened.
 A New York City car accident lawyer can help you gather the evidence you need to prove that your crash was caused by another driver.
 The sooner you contact a lawyer and start to gather this evidence, the stronger the case you can build.

 4. A lawyer can negotiate with the insurance company.
-Insurance companies are not your friends.
+Those companies are not your friend.
 They are not looking out for you.
 They are not trying to make sure you are fairly compensated for all of your losses.
 Insurance companies want to hold on to their money so they can be profitable, and they have a team of lawyers and experts who help them do that.
-This is true both when you are trying to get money from your own insurance company and when you are trying to get money from another driver’s insurer.
+This is true both when you are trying to get money from your own insurance and when you are trying to get money from another driver’s insurer.